 When must the topics be taught?

-Does your hospital has a prenatal clinic?
+Does your hospital have a prenatal clinic?
 If so, specify that all of the prenatal teaching topics listed will be taught before 32 weeks’ gestation.
 Since the number of visits a mother makes can vary substantially, “pre-assigning” of a topic to a particular all “generic” visits is unrealistic.

 Instead, specify the date or month or week for discussion of a particular topic for each individual client.